UX WRITING

 Tasker Analytics

-In 2022, TaskRabbit replaced its old Tasker Metrics with a new set of Tasker Analytics.
+In 2022, Taskrabbit replaced its old Tasker Metrics with a new set of Tasker Analytics.
 The company designed these analytics to give Taskers more clarity about their businesses and encourage healthy competition.

 The three dashboard panels below had to carefully explain how the app handled Taskers’ placement in client search results, how this affected their analytics, and how the app anticipated their potential.